ultimate271/notes/sanderson/mistbornTFE02.06.md

 Kelsier nodded.

+#### Kelsier mentions a friend that can run canal boats to the north
 Dockson continued to scribble.
 “I’ll have to start stockpiling supplies in those caves, maybe make a trip out to check conditions there.”